 Pores get a bad rap, and we understand why.
 We all want the look of unsullied, airbrushed skin, and a face full of large pores can sometimes feel discouraging.
-So, stick around!
-Below, we’ll reveal a number of super simple ways to even out your skin’s appearance so that you can be fresh on your way to the smooth, healthy skin you crave!
+Below, we’ll reveal a number of super simple ways to even out your skin’s appearance so that you can be fresh on your way to the smooth, healthy skin you crave.

 IN A NUTSHELL

-Good to Know: Keeping your skin clean, and using plumping products like a vitamin C serum are the best ways to minimize the look of your pores.
+Good to Know: Keeping your skin clean and exfoliated and using plumping products like a vitamin C serum are the best ways to minimize the look of your pores.

 What Are Pores?

-Say what you will about them, but pores are kind of amazing and totally crucial for healthy skin.
-Pores are teeny crevices located all over the body and function as little vents for our skin.
-Glands below our skin’s surface secrete oils that travel up the pore shaft, purging them of dead cells, dirt, and other skin stressors.
+Pores are tiny crevices located all over the body and function as little vents for our skin.
+Glands below our skin’s surface secrete oils that travel up the pore shaft, purging them of dead cells, dirt, and other impurities.
 Without giving these things an exit point, our skin would be pretty gross, which is part of why pores are so important.
 But pores can also become clogged and stressed, causing them to appear enlarged.
-So, how do we best take care of our pores so they can best take care of us?
-What can we do to shrink our pores?

-Well, no - I mean, definitely no. And we shouldn’t want to!
+The answer is no– and we shouldn’t want to.
 Overzealous beauty standards and social media may have you thinking that pores should be imperceptible to the human eye.
-But here at Fleur & Bee, that’s just not how we roll.
 Pores are natural, important, and beautiful in every size.
 But there are a number of things we can do to keep them clean and healthy, which can definitely contribute to their look and potentially minimize their appearance.

 Minimizing the Look of Pores

 Pore minimization is a side effect of paying proper attention to your skin.
-So, if you want a smoother complexion, focus first on taking care of your face and the rest will fall into place.
-Below are a number of things that can help treat your skin with the respect and love it deserves, each of them naturally resulting in the minimized appearance of your precious pores!
+If you want a smoother complexion, focus first on taking care of your face and the rest will fall into place.
+Below are a number of things that can help treat your skin with the respect and love it deserves, each of them naturally resulting in the minimized appearance of your precious pores.

 Keeping pores clean inherently minimizes their appearance by ridding them of dirt, oils, and other stuff that would otherwise make them much more pronounced.
-Always use a cleanser that is compatible with your skin (Obviously, we love our gentle facial cleanser, So Clean!
-It’s chock-full of gentle, natural ingredients and is formulated for all skin-types).
-Also, be sure to wash your face properly and at the right frequency for you.
+Always use a cleanser that is compatible with your skin– we recommend a gentle facial cleanser like So Clean!.
+This vegan face wash features natural ingredients and is formulated for all skin-types.

 During the day, our hands come in contact with tons of oils, bacteria, dirt, viruses, and allergens that can clog our pores and ultimately make them appear bigger.
 Further, rubbing and excessively handling our skin can create microscopic tears in the tissue, stretching our pores and creating larger openings on the surface.
-So, when it comes to your face, hold to a hard and fast, Hammer-style rule!
-Can’t touch this!
+So, when it comes to your face, keep yours hands off!

 7. And Don’t Forget the Sunscreen!